lucidlayer/traceform/README.md

 **Q: How does the `traceform-onboard` CLI simplify setup?**
 A: The CLI automates checking prerequisites, installing the VS Code and browser extensions, and correctly configuring the Babel plugin in your project's configuration file, reducing manual setup errors.

+**Q: Does Traceform work with dynamically generated components or conditional rendering?**
+A: Yes, Traceform works with components regardless of how they are rendered.
+As long as the component exists in the React tree when you select it in VS Code, and the Babel plugin has processed its source code to add the necessary ID, the browser extension should be able to highlight the corresponding DOM element(s).

 ## System Requirements